Indiana is a great place to be a general contractor. Projects are on the rise, especially with recent investments from the state government.1

 How to get a Fort Wayne, Indiana general contractor license

-To work as a general contractor in Allen County, including the city of Fort Wayne, you must have a license from the Allen County Building Department.3
+To work as a general contractor in Allen County, including the city of Fort Wayne, you must have a license from the Allen County Building Department.

 You must submit a completed application along with a $90 license fee to obtain this license.
-In addition, you must pay a $25 fee to be licensed as a general contractor superintendent if you plan to register as one on individual permits.
+If you plan to be licensed as a general contractor superintendent on individual permits, you must pay an additional $25 fee.

 How to get an Evansville, Indiana general contractor license

-You must have a license from the Vanderburgh County Building Commission to work in Evansville or anywhere else in Vanderburgh County.4
+You must have a license from the Vanderburgh County Building Commission to work as a general contractor in Evansville or anywhere else in Vanderburgh County.

 Depending on the type of contractor work you plan to do, you may apply as a residential building contractor or a commercial building contractor.